danielvitor2d/nlwValoriza/README.md

 - GET - /tags (List tags)
 - GET - /users/compliments/send (List compliments by user sender)
 - GET - /users/compliments/receive (List compliments by user receiver)

+## :up: More Miles
+:up: ``` Milhas a mais ```
+I improved the API by integrate a service of sent e-mails.
+Upon receiving a compliment, the user will also receive an email.

 ## :computer: How to execute
 :computer: ``` Como executar ```